-Kranjska Rinka, Skuta, Trikot, Dolgi hrbet, most popular route in Jezersko, and for Grintovec, Dolška škrbina, and the count- good reason: great rock, fully bolted, and the wall faces southwest.
+In recent years, this has been by far the most popular route in Jezersko, and for good reason: great rock, fully bolted, and the wall faces southwest.
 Plus, the approach is a very easy (veer left from the Lovska pot and scramble up easy terrain to get to the base of the route) and the descent is down a marked trail leading to the valley.